-- Should ensure that created ads follow the key principles mentioned above and is strongly committed to collaborating with regulators. - Should consider co-regulation or self-regulation models such as, for example: - In Spain, the Spanish Self-Care Association (anefp) launched in 2013 the "Sello anefp" (the anefp Seal), a co-regulated system for the approval of non-prescription medicines advertising, managed by industry and supervised by the national medicines regulator, which later developed into a fully self-regulated system, and is being extended to medical devices. - In Germany, where public advertising for non-prescription medicines is controlled by authorities, competitors and self-regulatory post-event control like INTEGRITAS - Verein für lautere Heilmittelwerbung e.V. in
+- Should ensure that created ads follow the key principles mentioned above and is strongly committed to collaborating with regulators. - Should consider co-regulation or self-regulation models such as, for example: - In Spain, the Spanish Self-Care Association (anefp) launched in 2013 the "Sello anefp" (the anefp Seal), a co-regulated system for the approval of non-prescription medicines advertising, managed by industry and supervised by the national medicines regulator, which later developed into a fully self-regulated system, and is being extended to medical devices. - In Germany, where public advertising for non-prescription medicines is controlled by authorities, competitors and self-regulatory post-event control like INTEGRITAS - Ver- ein für lautere Heilmittelwerbung e.V. in Bonn.

-Bonn.
 INTEGRITAS was founded in 1962 on the initiative of BAH, the German trade association representing Self-Care.
 BAH monitors the compliance of medicinal products advertising and related areas with applicable legal provisions and will prosecute violations.
-It also acts in the event of complaints.
+It also acts in the event of complaints. - In the UK, PAGB the consumer healthcare association, has a long standing selfregulatory system of pre-approval for medicines advertising alongside voluntary processes for medical devices and food supplements.
+Alongside this, PAGB operates an intercompany complaint system.

-- When available, national associations guidance should be carefully considered. - Contributing to awareness campaigns launched by regulators and targeted to the public on safe behaviors online is also one of the roles of the Self-Care industry. - There is a collective social responsibility to nurture a positive digital environment to safeguard youth mental health and well-being, building and expanding on existing efforts such as over-thecounter safety programs.
+- When available, national associations guidance should be carefully considered. - Contributing to awareness campaigns launched by regulators and targeted to the public on safe behaviors online is also one of the roles of the Self-Care industry.